 The ultra-fast detection feature allows detection of fireballs and explosions at 40 milliseconds.
-If enabled, this feature is independent of other detection algorithms and alarm delays.
+This feature can be disabled or enabled regardless of the alarm delay configuration.

 3.3 Alarm Delay

 When a fire is detected, the detector delays the execution of the alarm outputs up to the configured time period.
 After this time delay, the detector re-evaluates the situation.
 If a fire is still detected the alarm outputs are activated.